Trump Campaign Alumni Start Group Focused On Voter Registration And Fraud

 Look Ahead America is technically nonpartisan.
 But Braynard told The New York Times, which first reported on the group’s formation, that the organization aims to register new voters not unlike those who supported Trump in the 2016 election.
 Its board of advisers consists of nearly 40 Trump campaign alumni, and it does not have to disclose donors because it is registered as a 501(c)(3).

-Look Ahead America says it plans to “apply data forensics” to look for indications that ballots were cast by undocumented immigrants, noncitizens or deceased residents.
+Look Ahead America says it plans to “apply data forensics” to watch out for indications that ballots were cast by undocumented immigrants, noncitizens or deceased residents.
 It also plans to give people recording equipment to “document illegal voting.”

+Braynard disputed critics’ suggestion that surveillance at polling places would intimidate voters.

+“I don’t buy that at all.
+You can’t walk down the street without being on 20 different cameras,” he told HuffPost.
+“I think it’s in everybody’s best interest that there are third parties monitoring elections and who’s voted and who hasn’t voted who all can agree that ’Hey, this was a clean election.′ And I think that’s in everybody’s interest.”

 Look Ahead America is nearing an $800,000 fundraising goal to start a pilot program in Virginia ahead of the state’s gubernatorial and state house elections this year, according to the Times.
 The organization plans to use “psychographic modeling” on voter data to identify voters to register.

-Note: This article has been updated with comment from Braynard.